11235813/matlabadin/RotationCalculator/readme.txt

 Does SS stack or overwrite?
 Assuming overwrite
 Is HP from AS under GC still on-cast or now on-hit?
 Assuming still on-cast Is GP from J on-cast or on-hit?
-Assuming on-hit due to talent calculator wording
+Assuming on-hit due to talent calculator wording Does SotR miss proc shield block buff?
+If so, do we lose HP from the cast?